 Our off-campus location plays a key role in expanding accessibility to the arts.
 We invite students and faculty of UNCG, Greensboro community members, and the worldwide community, to connect and collaborate.
 GPS acts as a space for students to have critical dialogue that is in context to people and issues outside of our university.
-We also act as a neutral space and home-based for the community-engaged initiatives that the university has created.
+We also act as a neutral space and home-base for the community-engaged initiatives that the university has created.
 Not only does GPS act as a site for engagement, but it actively helps facilitate connections between a variety of partner organizations, community members, educators, and students.

 +The City Billboard: A text-only, artist driven billboard on the roof of our building that students, visiting artists, and community members can use to reach the 30,000 who drive by our building each day.

 +GPS Kiosks: Freestanding structures that are put in public space.
 They can show images, videos, or audio, and act as a way to connect the community to the GPS programs.

 +Art Truck: A gallery inside of an outfitted moving truck to do mobile, community-facing projects.

 +GPS Correspondents: People around the world become experimental journalists for GPS, connecting Greensboro to diverse people and places outside of our city. +GPS Terminal: A rotating video gallery at 219 W. Lewis St.